waybeams/gwaybeams/README.md

 ```

 # What is, "pure Go component declaration?"
-Rather than using some separate language (or three) to describe a user interface, we use one.
+Rather than using some separate language (or many, many more) to describe a user interface, we use _one_.
 We use pure Go to describe behavior, style _and_ structure.
+A core thesis of this work, is that this decision alone can deliver significant reductions in cognitive load, development time and even runtime performance.

 A very simple Waybeams application might look something like the following:
 ```go